lukaszgryglicki/rmrebuttal/ANALYSIS_RELEASES.md

 - 44 companies for top 200 contributors, account for 66% of all contributions.
 - 99 companies for top 500 contributors, account for 81% of all contributions.
 Still about 5 person/company, and only 80% of contributions covered.

-We can say that kubernetes is a very multi-company project.
+We can say that kubernetes is a very multi-company project now.